Actifio/ActPowerCLI/README.md

 # Detecting errors and failures

 One design goal of ActPowerCLI is for all user messages to be easy to understand and formatted nicely.
 However when a command fails, the return code shown by $? will not indicate this.
 For instance in these two examples I try to connect and check $? each time.
-However the result is the same for both cases.
+However the result is the same for both cases ($? being 'True', as opposed to 'False', meaning the last command was successfully run).

 Successful login:
 ```